 The healthcare market is changing, and so are the people.
 Millenials are now the largest workforce in the U.S, estimated to spend $200 billion annually by 2017.
-As the largest workforce, they are the biggest market for healthcare provider.
+As the largest workforce, they are the biggest market for the healthcare provider.
 To understand this spirited bunch, we must recognize the generational differences they bring from an age of information connectivity and social networking.
 For example, as the most mobile generation, how would mobile technology such as telemedicine appeal to them?
 Or, how would they appreciate the interoperability a National Patient Identifier might bring in an age of rampant data-sharing?
-Our friends at 8×8 wrote a great post on how to understand millenials, and here we give a couple of tips in a healthcare perspective.
+Our friends at 8×8 wrote a great post on how to understand millennials, and here we give a couple of tips in a healthcare perspective.

 - Millenials have the same career goals as older generations

-According to a study by the IBM Institute for Business Value comparing Millennials, Gen X and Baby Boomers, Millenials have similar career goals as other generations.
+According to a study by the IBM Institute for Business Value comparing Millennials, Gen X, and Baby Boomers, Millenials have similar career goals as other generations.
 Some them we all can relate to, such as: